 - The story about how King Ottokar of Syldavia gave his sceptre its mythical status by beating off a violent would-be usurper with it; it helps that his Bond One-Liner from the incident ("If you gather thistles, expect prickles!") became the Syldavian national motto.

 - In the Prisoners of the Sun, two bullies harassed Zorinno, a small boy selling fruits.
 Outraged, Tintin rushes up without any hesitation and beats the snot out of the bullies, despite them being bigger than him.
-When they retaliated, they didn't even scored a single hit and their only resort is to run away!
+When they retaliated, they didn't even score a single hit and their only resort is to run away!

 From the animated series